commercetools/commercetools-sdk-java-v2/README.md

 ## Introduction

-This repository contains the commercetools platform and import api java sdks generated from our api reference.
+This repository contains the commercetools platform and import-api java sdks generated from our api reference.

 ## Configuration